couchbaselabs/agent-catalog/docs/source/guide.rst

 3. **Prompt Building**: Follow the steps outlined in the `Couchbase-Backed Agent Catalogs`_ section to create prompts.

-   - In a multi-team setting, you can also use :command:`agentc find --kind prompt` to see if other team members have already created prompts that address your use case.
+   - In a multi-team setting, you can also use :command:`agentc find prompt` to see if other team members have already created prompts that address your use case.

    - To accelerate prompt building, you can specify your tool requirements in the prompt.